moshix/breakterm/README.md

 BREAK OUT for the terminal (also in ssh, mosh or telnet)
 ========================================================

-This is an ad-hoc implementation of the famous breakout game for the *NIX terminal, in 350 lines or so.
+This is an ad-hoc implementation of the famous breakout game for the *NIX terminal, in 400 lines of C, or so.
 I wrote it so it would work also on z/OS USS. but it runs on every type of *NIX, such as Linux, AIX, Macos, NetBSD, FreeBSD, Solaris, HP-UX, and Android.

 z/OS USS sports subtle differences from other, 'normal' *NIXES that make terminal stuff more challenging.
 This works on z/OS USS.